 Do you hate paying more than you have to?
-One often-overlooked extra when renting a car is a fee assessed for an additional authorized driver.
-Whether you plan on sharing the driving, or are just looking to have the flexibility for a spouse or fellow traveler to get behind the wheel if needed, adding another driver your rental contract can be quite convenient.
-However at $10-$13 per day, these charges can add up quickly.
-Policies and fees vary greatly by company, location and situation though, so it's important to educate yourself beforehand to ensure you don't end up overpaying.
+One often-overlooked extra when renting a car is a fee for additional drivers.
+Whether you plan on sharing the driving or would like the flexibility for a fellow traveler to get behind the wheel if needed, adding another driver your rental contract can be quite convenient.
+At $10 per day and up, this charge can add up quickly—unless you find a way to avoid the fee altogether.

-Before we go any further, we'd be remiss if we didn't mention that it's essential to add any additional drivers to your rental contract.
-If you skip this step, and a driver other than the one whose name is on the rental contract gets into an accident, you could be in for rude awakening.
-Any insurance or other damage waiver that you may have had in place could be voided for failing to officially list the other driver, so be forewarned.
+It's essential to add all additional drivers to your rental contract.
+If you skip this step and a driver other than the one named on the rental contract gets into an accident, you could be in for a rude awakening.
+Any insurance or other damage waiver that you may have had in place will be voided for failing to list the other driver, so be forewarned.
 It's not worth taking the chance and being socked with a huge bill for totaling a car after the insurance company refuses to pay.

-If you rent cars only in the state of California, you can probably stop reading now since we have some great news for you.
-There are no additional driver fees in California at all by law.
+Renting a car in California?
+Good news: By law, there are no additional driver fees in California.
 This goes for all companies, regardless of whether the additional driver is a spouse or someone unrelated to you.

-Avis/Budget/Enterprise: There is no additional driver fee for a spouse or domestic partner.
+Avis/Budget/Fox/Payless: There is no additional driver fee for a spouse or domestic partner.
 Other individuals will incur a per-day fee.
 Avis and Budget currently charge $13 per day at most locations but cap the fee at $65 per rental.

 National: There is a per day charge for all additional drivers, but if you are a member of National's Emerald Club (free to join), the fee is waived for a spouse, domestic partner, or immediate family member who has the same address on their driver's license as the Emerald Club member.